computervogel/cloud-computing-project-group-3/PROPOSAL.md

 ## Webiste
 We implemented a simple website with buttons that are connected to simple services.
 It can for example change the colour of the output from black to red, show the current time or print out a specitic amount of fibonacci numbers.

+## Autoscaler
+For our project we use the K6 autoscaler.

 ## Milestones
 -Design the [website](#website)